Mung beans soup is a traditional Uzbek dish.

 Kefir or sour cream to serve

 - Rinse and soak the beans overnight.
 Drain.

-- In a large pot over high heat cook the meat until all the blood has evaporated and the meat has turned golden brown, mix frequently to avoid burning.
+- In a large pot over high heat, cook the meat until all the blood has evaporated and it has turned golden brown, frequently mixing to avoid burning.

 - Add the onions and keep frying for 3-5 minutes, then add the carrots to the pot.
 Keep mixing for 3-5 minutes.

 - Add the beans and about 2 quarts of cold water to the pot.
 Bring to a boil, reduce the heat to low, skim, and simmer until the beans are soft, about 15-20 minutes.
 The beans will soak up a lot of water.
 If you need to add more, use boiling water.

 - Salt and season with basil and garlic a couple of minutes before turning off.
 Serve with a tablespoon of sour cream or kefir.

 Please tell me where I should send the recipe book.